GNikroo/Memory-Game/README.md

 ### Visual

-Get user’s total screen width and adjust size of cards accordingly
+Get user’s total screen width and adjust size of cards accordingly.

+#### Buttons
+The buttons are given styles during hover and when active so that the user is aware of when an irreversable action is about to be committed.

 ### Gameplay